11 Step Process for a Great Chatbot Design

 Some (especially younger) platforms like ThinkAutomation expect you to input questions and answers in a coded format, which requires a certain affection for coding to enjoy using them.

-Our recent study of consumer chatbot perceptions made it more than clear that people prefer bots with human traits.
+Our recent study of consumer chatbot perceptions showed us that people prefer bots with human traits.
 We asked:

 What would make your experience chatting with a chatbot more positive?